14.1 Financial Aid at the UW Law School

 online at www.fafsa.ed.gov as soon as October 1st for the following fall.
 The priority deadline for completing your FAFSA is December 1st.

-The majority of law students take out student loans to cover their cost of attendance.
+The majority of law students take out student loans to cover at least a portion of their cost of attendance.
 Because student loan debt can factor into your career choices upon graduation, it is essential that you manage your student loan portfolio both during law school and after graduation.
 We encourage you to manage your financial aid actively and intentionally, and to evaluate loan repayment strategies prior to graduation.

 Keep in mind that financial aid legislation is always changing.
 It's critical that you stay informed of changes as they might affect your repayment terms or provide you with different opportunities to lower your debt burden.
 The Law School Admissions and Financial Aid Office will host regular seminars and presentations throughout your time in law school to help you understand your loan obligations as well as repayment options, and we encourage you to meet with Assistant Dean for Admissions and Financial Aid, Rebecca Scheller, or Director of Scholarship Administration and Recruitment, Lauren Devine, to assess your loan situation and plan for managing loans post-graduation.